oliviertassinari/i18n-extract/README.md

 /**
  Will output :
- > messages.po has 812 messages.
+ > messages.output.po has 812 messages.
  > We have added 7 messages.
  > We have removed 3 messages.
 */